artofcodelabs/rdux/README.md

 ### 🕵️ Indexing

- Depending on your use case, create indices, especially when using PostgreSQL and querying based on JSONB columns.
+Depending on your use case, it’s recommended to create indices, especially when using PostgreSQL and querying JSONB columns.
 Both `Rdux::Action` and `Rdux::FailedAction` are standard ActiveRecord models.
 You can inherit from them and extend.
-Depending on your use case, create indices, especially when using PostgreSQL and querying based on `JSONB` columns.

 Example:
 ```ruby